Gourav-334/Tosbit/3) Algorithms/3) profile_manager.md

 # profile_manager

 - **(1)** Prompt user for entering username.
-- Match username with each file's name.
+- Check if username exists or not.
 - If file found:
     - **(2)** Prompt user for password.
     - If password matches: